-Should State and National Parks Provide Accessibility Equipment?
+Should State and National Parks Provide All-Terrain Wheelchairs?

-Should State and National Parks Provide Accessibility Equipment?
+Should State and National Parks Provide All-Terrain Wheelchairs?

-The debate has often skirted around the fringes of park management discussions—should our state and national parks offer accessibility equipment to visitors?
+The debate has often skirted around the fringes of park management discussions—should our state and national parks offer all-terrain wheelchairs to visitors?

 For me, the answer reverberates with a profound, yes, echoing across the canyons and up to the tallest peaks protected within these sacred spaces.